Asmodaeuz/digita-business-card/README.md

-# digita-business-card
+# Digital Business Card
-Digital business card with socials, info section and links to e-amil and LinkedIn
+## Digital business card with socials, info section and links to e-amil and LinkedIn

+### Used in this project:
+* ReactJS
+* JavaScript
+* CSS

+### Project deploy mande with Netlify